Work with Shubham

 }

-On ShipGlobal, moving to proper island architecture cut the client JavaScript bundle by roughly 35%.
+Moving to proper island architecture cut the client JavaScript bundle by roughly 35%.
 That reduced Time to Interactive directly, which improved INP scores as well.
-If you're still working out which components belong on the server vs. the client, building production-ready React apps covers the hook and component architecture patterns that make these boundaries easier to enforce consistently.
+If you're still working out which components belong on the server vs. the client, React Hooks, TypeScript 2026 covers the hook and component architecture patterns that make these boundaries easier to enforce consistently.

 The API waterfall and boundary fixes got us most of the way.
 The last LCP gains came from images — and not the fixes you'd expect.